arm00n/JsonAsAsset/README.md

 -------------------

-Now that you've installed FModel and setup it up correctly, we can continue to setting up JsonAsAsset for our own Unreal Engine project.
+Now that you've installed FModel and set it up up correctly, we can continue to setting up JsonAsAsset for our own Unreal Engine project.

 <a name="setup-settings"></a>
 ##### 2.2 Setup Settings